atherim-bot/MarkTreasureMap/README.md

-# [Elin Mod] Music Instrument Skill
+# [Elin Mod] Mark Treasure Map

 ## Description

-Mark treasure map on the map on opening with a flag.
+Mark destination of treasure map on the map with a flag on opening.
 Remove flag once the treasure has been dug up.

 I used a flag as it's the only world texture that makes sense, not sure if it's actually in use as I haven't come across it yet.